getpop/field-query/README.md

 /?query=users.--userData|posts.comments.author.--userData&fragments[userData]=id|name|url
 ```

+Please notice that, unlike [in GraphQL](https://graphql.org/learn/queries/#fragments), the fragment does not need to indicate on which schema type they operate ("on User").

 ### Directives

 A “directive” enables to modify the response from one or many fields, in any way.
 They must be surrounded by `<...>` and, if more than one directive is provided, separated by `,`.
 A directive can also receive arguments, with a syntax similar to field arguments: they are surrounded by `(...)`, and its pairs of `key:value` are separated by `,`.